abitbt/tabler-demo/docs/demo-docs-guidelines.md

 **Available Slots Table:**

 Only include if component has named slots:

 - List each named slot
+- Indicate if slot is required or optional
 - Describe what content goes in each slot
-- Note if slot is optional or required

 ### Available CSS Classes Section

 **Organization:**

 Group classes by category:

 1. **Component-specific classes** - Classes unique to this component
 2. **Color classes** - Background and text colors
 3. **Utility classes** - Spacing, display, etc.